-Caryn represents Tom Angleberger, author of the NYT and national indie bestselling ORIGAMI YODA series (Amulet/Abrams), and Nate Evans, co-author of the NYT bestseller THE JELLYBEANS AND THE BIG DANCE and its sequels (Abrams).
+Caryn represents Tom Angleberger, author of the NY Times, USA Today, PW and national indie bestselling ORIGAMI YODA series (Amulet/Abrams), and Nate Evans, co-author of the NYT bestseller THE JELLYBEANS AND THE BIG DANCE and its sequels (Abrams).
 Award-winning books include RABBIT AND ROBOT: THE SLEEPOVER by Cece Bell (2013 Theodore Geisel Honor book), FAKE MUSTACHE by Tom Angleberger (2013 Edgar nominee), HORTON HALFPOTT by Tom Angleberger (2012 Edgar nominee), DARTH PAPER STRIKES BACK by Tom Angleberger (2011 ABC Best Books), THE STRANGE CASE OF ORIGAMI YODA by Tom Angleberger (2011 ALA Notable and Kirkus Best Books of 2010), A YEAR OF GOODBYES by Debbie Levy (2010 Kirkus Top Ten Book of the Year and 2010 Sydney Taylor Notable Book), and ME, FRIDA by Amy Novesky (2010 Pura Belpre Illustrator Honor Award—illustrated by David Diaz and 2011 ALA Notable).

 Caryn holds an MBA from the Anderson School at UCLA, and a BS from the University of Virginia.
 She is a member of SCBWI and she is a frequent speaker at writer's conferences.

 Jen's author website

-Jennifer handles children's fiction projects ranging from picture books to young adult.
-Middle grade is Jennifer's soft spot and she's open to all genres in this category, especially the tender or hilarious.
+Jennifer represents projects ranging from picture books to YA.
+Middle grade is her soft spot and she's open to all genres in this category, especially the tender, hilarious, or zany.
 She is always looking for fresh and distinct voices; stories that simultaneously tug at her heartstrings and make her laugh out loud; and "adorkable" heroes.
-As for YA, Jennifer is drawn to contemporary works; dramatic or funny romance; and urban fantasy/light sci-fi.
-She's especially interested in mind-blowingly smart projects that are layered, complex, and unexpected, and she appreciates big, developed worlds.
-In terms of picture books, early readers, and chapter books, she is interested in character-driven projects and smart, exceptional writing.
+As for YA, Jennifer is drawn to contemporary works; dramatic, funny, or cringe-worthy romance; and urban fantasy/light sci-fi.
+She's especially interested in smart stories that are layered, complex, and unexpected, and she appreciates big, developed worlds.
+In terms of picture books, she is interested in character-driven projects and smart, exceptional writing.
 Jennifer also represents illustrators and author-illustrators.

-Kelly represents writers for all age groups within children's literature (picture books, middle grade, young adult, and graphic novels), as well as illustrators. as well as illustrators.
+Kelly represents writers for all age groups within children's literature (picture books, middle grade, young adult, and graphic novels), as well as illustrators.
 She is currently not accepting any queries at this time.